jarw1th/CardSwipeKit/CardSwipeKit/README.md

 # `CardSwipeKit`

-`CardSwipeKit` is a SwiftUI view component that allows for the creation of card swipeable interfaces.
-It supports two layouts—deck and carousel—and includes optional swipe animations and swipe-back functionality.
+`CardSwipeKit` is a SwiftUI view component designed for creating interactive card-swipe interfaces.
+It supports multiple card layouts, swipe animations, and swipe-back functionality.

 ## Overview

-`CardSwipeKit` provides a customizable card-swiping interface in which users can swipe through a deck of cards.
-The cards can be displayed in either a deck layout or a carousel layout.
-It also allows swipe-back functionality, enabling the user to return to a previous card with an animated swipe.
+`CardSwipeKit` simplifies the creation of swipeable card interfaces in SwiftUI.
+Cards can be arranged in two styles: **deck** and **carousel**, each offering a unique user experience.
+It supports swipe-back functionality and smooth animations to enhance interactivity.

 ### Features

 - Customizable card views
-- Swipe animations
-- Two layout styles: deck and carousel
+- **Deck** and **Carousel** layout styles
+- Optional swipe animations
-- Swipe-back functionality
+- Swipe-back functionality with binding support
-- Bindable properties to control swipe-back actions
+- Easy integration with SwiftUI

 ## Usage

 You can initialize `CardSwipeKit` by providing a list of card data and a view builder for each card.
 You can optionally enable swipe-back functionality and choose between the `deck` and `carousel` layouts.

+### Example

 ```swift
 struct ContentView: View {